M\"obius-Type Structures in Non-Orientable Singular Semi-Riemannian Manifolds: Conclusion

 \section{Conclusion}

-In this work, we successfully constructed and analyzed explicit models of \textit{singular semi-Riemannian manifolds} that undergo a signature-type change from Lorentzian to Riemannian geometry, focusing specifically on \textit{non-orientable topologies} rooted in the M\"obius strip and the crosscap.
-Our central finding confirms that such non-orientable manifolds can indeed support signature-changing metrics; however, they introduce novel geometric and topological phenomena that impose subtle but fundamental obstructions to the straightforward application of existing transformation prescriptions.
+In this work, we constructed and analyzed explicit models of singular semi-Riemannian manifolds undergoing signature-type change, with particular emphasis on non-orientable topologies modeled on the M\"obius strip and the crosscap.
+The examples show that non-orientable manifolds may support signature-changing metrics, but that their global topology imposes substantial restrictions on the applicability of standard transformation prescriptions.
+The analysis of our models yielded three main results.

-\textbf{~}\\ The analysis of our models yielded three key results: \begin{enumerate} \item \textbf{Causal trapping in non-compact models (Proposition 1.8):} By applying the transformation prescription to a rotating Lorentzian background on the infinite M\"obius strip, we demonstrated the explicit emergence of \textit{causal trapping} at the signature change hypersurface $\mathcal{H}$.
-This highlights how the choice of the Lorentzian background metric can introduce non-trivial causal pathologies that persist across the transition.

-\item \textbf{Topological obstructions to orientability (Proposition 1.9):} In the construction of the compact M\"obius strip with boundary, we confirmed the failure of \textit{pseudo-space orientability}.
-This obstruction is fundamentally linked to the non-zero Euler characteristic ($\chi \ne 0$) of the underlying manifold, indicating that pseudo-orientability conditions, critical in the study of semi-Riemannian geometry, are not trivially satisfied by standard topological orientability.

-\item \textbf{The mixed radical (Proposition 1.10):} Most critically, our study of the compact crosscap manifold revealed a novel failure mode for the standard transformation prescription: the \textit{radical of the induced metric at $\mathcal{H}$ is of mixed character} (neither purely transverse nor purely tangent).
-This result directly violates the assumptions made in several previous transformation theorems (e.g., see~\cite{Hasse + Rieger-Transformation, Hasse + Rieger-Local Transformation, Hasse + Rieger-Loops}) and suggests that the construction of a simple, smooth interpolation function $\tilde{g} = g + f V^b \otimes V^b$ is insufficient or impossible for manifolds with this specific topological constraint. \end{enumerate}

-These findings open several avenues for future research.
-A primary goal is to \textit{develop a generalized transformation prescription} capable of accommodating a mixed or purely tangent radical structure at the signature change locus.
-Furthermore, the role of the manifold's Euler characteristic and higher-order topological invariants in constraining the causal structure and metric properties of singular semi-Riemannian manifolds warrants deeper investigation.
-Finally, since signature change is a core feature in models relying on the \textit{Wick rotation} (e.g., Euclidean quantum gravity and the no-boundary proposal) and is used to calculate \textit{instanton transition rates}, exploring the physical implications of a mixed radical, particularly concerning boundary conditions for quantum fields defined across $\mathcal{H}$, will be essential for advancing our understanding of these spacetime models.